yt-dlp/yt-dlp/README.md

                                     and dump cookie jar in
     --no-cookies                    Do not read/dump cookies from/to file (default)
-    --cookies-from-browser BROWSER[+KEYRING][:[PROFILE][:CONTAINER]]
+    --cookies-from-browser BROWSER[+KEYRING][:PROFILE][::CONTAINER]
                                     The name of the browser to load cookies from.
 Currently supported browsers are:
                                     brave, chrome, chromium, edge, firefox,
                                     opera, safari, vivaldi.
 Optionally, the
+                                    KEYRING used for decrypting Chromium cookies
-                                    name/path of the PROFILE to load cookies from and the CONTAINER name (if Firefox) ("none" for no container) can be given, separated by a ":".
-By default, all containers of the most recently accessed
+                                    on Linux, the name/path of the PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their respective seperators.
-                                    profile are used.
-The keyring used for decrypting Chromium cookies on Linux can be (optionally) specified after the browser
+                                    By default, all containers of the most recently accessed profile are used.
-                                    name separated by a "+".
-Currently supported keyrings are: basictext, gnomekeyring, kwallet
+                                    Currently supported keyrings are: basictext,
+                                    gnomekeyring, kwallet
     --no-cookies-from-browser       Do not load cookies from browser (default) --cache-dir DIR                 Location in the filesystem where youtube-dl can store some downloaded information (such